Dealing with aggressive behaviours

 - Principles and communication models are taught with these examples in mind

-- People practice what they learn and develop new thinking, feeling and acting in dealing with difficult people
+- People practice what they learn and develop new thinking, feeling and acting in dealing with aggressive behaviours and they become more resilient

 - Following the training, often the ‘difficult’ people are no longer difficult